Self-publishing: Technological changes

 The Espresso Book Machine (a POD device) was first demonstrated at the New York Public Library in 2007.
 This machine prints, collates, covers, and binds a single book.
 It is in libraries and bookstores throughout the world, and it can make copies of out-of-print editions.
 Small bookstores sometimes use it to compete with large bookstore chains.
 It works by taking two pdf files, one for the text and one for the cover, and then prints an entire paperback book in a matter of minutes, which then drops down a chute.

 The Library Journal and Biblioboard worked together to create a self-publishing platform called Self-e in which authors submitted books online which were made available to readers.
 These books are reviewed by Library Journal, and the best ones are published nationwide; authors do not make money this way but it serves as a marketing tool.

+The development of artificial intelligence has significant implications within self-publishing.
+Proponents believe that AI's ability to streamline tasks that are less accessible when going through traditional publishers make it a positive change in the literary environment.
+However, critics argue that using AI to co-write books has led to mass publications of low quality literature and legal questions about who these books belong to.
+Notable legal debates have already become relevant.
+In September 2023, Game of Thrones writers accused OpenAI of violating copyright law by using their writing to optimize ChatGPT's ability to generate realistic-sounding responses.

 Production and control

 Self-publishing provides authors with autonomy over both the production process and content and are not required to make changes based on feedback or market changes.
 Authors also determine pricing and can change it at any point in time.
 In traditional publishing, these aspects are subject to negotiations and collaboration.

-Self-publishing also offers an expediated timeline where authors can release their work within a few weeks after their work is finished by bypassing extra time spent on looking for an agent, publisher, and editor.
+Self-publishing also offers an expedited timeline where authors can release their work within a few weeks after their work is finished by bypassing extra time spent on looking for an agent, publisher, and editor.

 While self-publishing offers greater control and speed, it places production responsibility on the author, which includes editing, cover design, formatting, and marketing.
-These tasks may be time consuming and require specialized skills to complete, which may necessitate hiring freelancers.
-Traditional publishers typically cover these services as part of their contract with author.
+These tasks may be time-consuming and require specialized skills to complete, which may necessitate hiring freelancers.
+Traditional publishers typically cover these services as part of their contract with the author.